Last updated: 20/01/2025

 Currently, the following healthcare professional courses in Australia and New Zealand require UCAT ANZ as part of their selection (medical courses in bold text):

-The UCAT ANZ consists of five sections, each with a different number of questions, question style and marking system.
-These are: Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning and Situational Judgement.
+The UCAT ANZ consists of four sections, each with a different number of questions, question style and marking system.
+These are: Verbal Reasoning, Decision Making, Quantitative Reasoning and Situational Judgement.

 We’ve updated all of our mocks and mini-mocks to reflect the latest UCAT ANZ changes.

-Each of the first four sections aims to test a different component of cognition.
+Each of the first three sections aims to test a different component of cognition.

 For example, Verbal Reasoning tests your ability to quickly process information by answering comprehension questions based on short passages.
 Decision Making requires you to apply logic to specific situations to reach a decision or conclusion.
-In a similar fashion, Quantitative Reasoning aims to test your mathematical abilities, whereas Abstract Reasoning tests your ability to recognise patterns and abstract logic.
+In a similar fashion, Quantitative Reasoning aims to test your mathematical abilities.

 The Situational Judgement Test section assesses your judgement of medically relevant situations.